Manicarus/szurubooru-scripts/README.md

 `szuru-upload`

 It will be terminated with some errors stating that it needs a configuration file in a certain location.
-You can copy and paste the given config.ini to the specified path.
+You can copy and paste the given config.ini to the specified directory.

-In short, if you have created virtual environment using venv, it will be:

-`<venv-directory>/config/szuru-toolkit/config.ini`

-If you are not using venv, it will be system's default configuration folder.
+To elaborate, it will be system's default appdata/configuration folder.
+Check out [appdirs](https://github.com/ActiveState/appdirs) package for more information

-## auto_tagger
+## auto_tagger(AKA szuru-autotag)

 NOTICE: Executable is under development